astef7/gtcp/README.md

 ### Overview
 --------
-TCP server starts at 127.0.0.1 and port defined in gtcp_acpt (param.
+TCP server starts at 127.0.0.1 and port defined in gtcp (param.
 PORT).

 Incomming connections are handled purely asynchronously by acceptor module (gtcp_acpt, as gen_server).
 Each accepted connection is handled by new process (as gen_server) with dynamic supervision pattern.